Loading organizations...

 Key people at MVP/FAD.

-MVP/FAD was founded by Christophe Peron (Founder).
+MVP/FAD was founded in 2003 by Christophe Peron (Founder).

 MVP Group (also referred to as MVP Group Corp) is a North American manufacturer and distributor of commercial food service equipment, with over 60 years of experience serving sectors like hospitality, restaurants, schools, hotels, and institutions.[1][2][4]
 The company produces items such as ice makers, cooking equipment, and refrigeration units, emphasizing superior product quality, 24/7 service availability, and a widespread network of warehouses and service partners across North America for rapid parts access and support.[1][2][4]
 Its products are used by major chains including Subway worldwide, Burger King, Marriott, and Best Western, positioning it as a key supplier in the food service industry with a focus on customer service leadership.[1][2][4]